Divorce Lawyer in San Diego

 During this phase, they work diligently to determine what property and assets are marital (eligible for distribution) and which are separate (not eligible for distribution).
 They are also skilled at uncovering hidden assets, such as those that spouses might move upon the divorce filing.

-Negotiation & Settlement in Divorce Cases
+Negotiation and Settlement in Divorce Cases

 California encourages divorcing spouses to engage in negotiations to reach agreements regarding: